-Veronika Koroleva is one of the most experienced trade and commodity finance lawyers in the market.
+Veronika Koroleva is an experienced trade and commodity finance lawyer.
 Until 2016 she led an award-winning practice at the world’s largest law firm and was recognised as a leading practitioner in trade and commodity finance and in emerging markets finance by Legal 500 and Chambers and Partners.
 Veronika has advised on a wide range of structured trade and commodity transactions, including pre-export and prepayment financings, borrowing base facilities and ownership-based structures, receivables finance and supply chain finance.
 She also has experience with project finance and restructuring of cross-border financings in emerging markets.

 - Banks and alternative finance providers

 - Advised an international financial institution on the global review of commodity finance products (various types of warehouse financing and ownership-based structures) across Europe, SE Asia, Africa, Latin America, MENA and the US.
 The project includes working with local counsel on developing standard forms of security documents and legal opinions for use in warehouse financing in over 20 jurisdictions.

 - Advised a London branch of a financial institution on a trade finance facility to a US importer of nuts and soft fruit to finance the storage and sale of products in the US.
 The transaction involved structuring and negotiating a bespoke security sharing and intercreditor arrangements with another bilateral lender to the borrower group covering the total of £65,000,000 of the new and existing trade finance debt of the borrower group in respect of their US and UK operations.

 - Advised trade finance fund on a working capital finance facility to a UK mining company.

 - Advised commodity finance banks on syndicated borrowing base facilities to commodity traders.

 - Advised financial institutions on limited recourse prepayment facilities.